 The purpose of the DeKeyser P.T.C.G shall be:

-1. To support the well being of the children and youth in the home, school and community.
+1. To support the well-being of the children and youth in the home, school and community.

 2. To establish the opportunity for communication between the parents and the school in all areas of mutual interest.